-Why did the Officer Make me say the Alphabet Backwards after Being Arrested in Massachusetts?
+Why did the Officer Make Me say the Alphabet Backwards After Being Arrested for DUI in Massachusetts?

 If you find yourself in a situation where you are pulled over by a police officer after a night of drinking, it is likely the officer will instruct you to perform field sobriety tests as a way to determine if you are in fact intoxicated.